Sid Fernandez: Philadelphia Phillies

 Three days after being released by the Orioles, Fernandez was signed by the Philadelphia Phillies.
 He showed flashes of brilliance — including a one-hit game over seven innings on July 26 — and went 6-1 for the Phils.
 He was named NL Pitcher of the Month in August by going 5-0.
 The resurgence earned Fernandez his only opening day start in 1996 but injuries ended his season in June and he again a free agent.

 Houston Astros

 Fernandez was signed by the Houston Astros for 1997, but complained of elbow problems during spring training.
 After just one start, he was back on the disabled list; after unsuccessful rehabilitation, Fernandez retired on August 1, 1997.

-Achievements

-Fernandez allowed only 6.85 hits per nine innings for his career which is the fourth-best total in history behind only Nolan Ryan, Clayton Kershaw, and Sandy Koufax.
-Opponents batted only .209 against him.
+Fernandez allowed only 6.85 hits per nine innings for his career which is the fourth-best ratio in history behind only Nolan Ryan and Sandy Koufax.
+Opponents batted only .209 against Fernandez.